flyingmachine/brave-clojure-web/content/do-things.md

 language is implemented with such a small set of building blocks.

-Macros are similar to special forms in that they evaluate their operands differently from function calls.
+Macros are similar to special forms in that they evaluate their operands differently from function calls and they also can't be passed as arguments to functions.
 But this detour has taken long enough; it's time to learn how to define functions!

 ### Defining Functions